dsccommunity/SqlServerDsc/README.md

   - xWaitForAvailabilityGroup
   - xSQLServerEndPoint
   - xSQLServerAlwaysOnService
+  - xSQLServerConfiguration
 * xSQLServerHelper
     - added functions
         - Connect-SQL
         - New-VerboseMessage
         - Grant-ServerPerms
         - Grant-CNOPerms
         - New-ListenerADObject
 * xSQLDatabaseRecoveryModel
     - Updated Verbose statements to use new function New-VerboseMessage
 * xSQLServerDatabase
     - Updated Verbose statements to use new function New-VerboseMessage
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerDatabaseOwner
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerDatabasePermissions
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerDatabaseRole
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerLogin
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerMaxDop
     - Updated Verbose statements to use new function New-VerboseMessage
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerMemory
     - Updated Verbose statements to use new function New-VerboseMessage
     - Removed ConnectSQL function and replaced with new Connect-SQL function
 * xSQLServerPowerPlan
     - Updated Verbose statements to use new function New-VerboseMessage
-* Added new resource xSQLServerConfiguration
+* Examples
-* Added example for xSQLServerConfiguration resource
+    - Added xSQLServerConfiguration resource example

 ### 1.5.0.0